cisco-en-programmability/dnacenter-ansible/README.md

 ansible-galaxy collection install cisco.dnac
 ```
 ## Use
-First, define a `credentials.yml` ([example](playbooks/credentials.template)) file where you specify your DNA Center credentials as ansible variables:
+First, define a `credentials.yml` ([example](playbooks/credentials.template)) file where you specify your DNA Center credentials as Ansible variables:
 ```
 ---
 dnac_host: <A.B.C.D>